-Just as in the case for accessibility for your school, your website must be accessible too.
+Just as your school needs accessibility, your website must be accessible too.
 A website has a legal obligation to meet the Web Content Accessibility Guidelines and has to pass certain tests to obtain a pass rate.
 Your website should be accessible to all readers including those hard of site.
 Think about contrast when designing your website, the lower the contrast the harder it is to make out certain content like text and buttons.
-Include easy to read text with correct punctuation that can be read using read aloud functions for visually impaired users.
+Include easy-to-read text with correct punctuation that can be read using read-aloud functions for visually impaired users.

 A pro tip here is to keep it simple.
 Use high contrast colours when designing a site, if your background is white then use dark text colours.
 We also recommend checking out the guidelines for WCAG here.